-Description: Threshold for flagging well point as a severe outlier.
-A well point TVD pick uncertainty is added unless <add-uncertainty-to-severe-outliers> is set to no. 1% of the well points will be classified as uncertain if they follow a Gaussian distribution.
+- Description: Threshold for flagging well point as a severe outlier.
+A well point TVD pick uncertainty is added unless <add-uncertainty-to-severe-outliers> is set to no. 1% of the well points will be classified as uncertain if they follow a Gaussian distribution. - Argument: Positive real.